iagox86/cryptorama/README.md

 # Running

 The easiest way to run this is to use docker.
-Then just run...
+With docker installed and running, run...

 ```
-make install
-make run
+make && make run
 ```

 ...as any user in the local `docker` group.

 # Challenges

-See the [src/](src/) folder for the application source code.
+See the [src/](src/) folder for the application source code and [solution/](solution/] for solutions.

 TODO: Outline the challenges here

-# Solutions

-See the [solutions/](solutions/) folder for solutions and walkthroughs.